Skip to content

 Their signatures imply both celebration and ownership of the nuclear chain reaction.
 This contrasts with the horror the engineers actually unleashed: the eventual murder of hundreds of thousands of Japanese people as a result of U.S. nuclear war.

 A man stands in front of a metal tube holding an unexploded metal bomb.
-The man has his back to the camera as he signs the bomb.
-The photo is black and white.
+The man has his back to the

 U.S. War Department, Photograph of Dr. N. Ramsey Signing his Name to Fat Man Unit Prior to Polar Cap Being Placed on, 1945.
 U.S. National Archives, unrestricted.
 Photo taken on Tinian Island in the South Pacific.